-Rutgers Law School, ranked #12 for part-time programs by US News & Report (2021) will be offering a Flexible Part-Time Hybrid JD for evening students beginning Fall 2021.
+Rutgers Law School, ranked 15th for part-time programs among all law schools and 7th among public law schools by U.S. News & World Report (2023), will be offering a Flexible Part-Time Hybrid JD for evening students beginning Fall 2021.

 Courses will be taught mainly with a combination of in-person and remote instruction.
 Classes are scheduled so that:

 - You will be on campus two nights a week (mostly) for in-person instruction;